On the equivalence of AQFTs and prefactorization algebras: Homotopical reduction to spacetime-wise problems

 from the semi-model category $\mathcal{L}_{\widehat{W}}\AQFT^\rc$ whose fibrant objects are $\Ch_R$-valued AQFTs over $\Loc^\rc$ satisfying the homotopy time-slice axiom to the semi-model category $\mathcal{L}_{\widehat{W}}\tPFA^\rc$ whose fibrant objects are $\Ch_R$-valued tPFAs over $\Loc^\rc$ satisfying the homotopy time-slice axiom.
 Similarly, for each object $M\in\Loc^\rc$, the spacetime-wise tPFA/AQFT-comparison multifunctor $\Phi_M : \tP_{M}\to\O_{M}$ defines a right Quillen functor

 for $\Ch_R$-valued AQFTs and tPFAs over $\Loc^\rc/M$ satisfying the homotopy time-slice axiom. \begin{theo} Suppose that the right Quillen functors \eqref{eqn:spacetimewiseproblem} are right Quillen equivalences, for all $M\in\Loc^\rc$.
-Then the right Quillen functor \eqref{eqn:globalproblem} is a right Quillen equivalence too. \end{theo} \begin{rem} In simpler words: The global homotopical equivalence problem for $\Ch_R$-valued AQFTs and tPFAs over $\Loc^\rc$ satisfying the homotopy time-slice axiom can be reduced to a family of simpler spacetime-wise homotopical equivalence problems for $\Ch_R$-valued AQFTs and tPFAs over $\Loc^\rc/M$ satisfying the homotopy time-slice axiom, for all $M\in\Loc^\rc$. \end{rem} \begin{proof} Similarly to Lemma \ref{lem:comparisondiagram}, we have a commutative diagram
+Then the right Quillen functor \eqref{eqn:globalproblem} is a right Quillen equivalence too. \end{theo} \begin{rem} In simpler words: The global homotopical equivalence problem for $\Ch_R$-valued AQFTs and tPFAs over $\Loc^\rc$ satisfying the homotopy time-slice axiom can be reduced to a family of simpler spacetime-wise homotopical equivalence problems for $\Ch_R$-valued AQFTs and tPFAs over $\Loc^\rc/M$ satisfying the homotopy time-slice axiom, for all $M\in\Loc^\rc$.
+In Subsection \ref{subsec:simplification}, the latter spacetime-wise homotopical equivalence problem will be simplified further by leveraging a spacetime-wise strictification theorem for the homotopy time-slice axiom in the case of AQFTs, see Theorem \ref{theo:O_MCLF} and Corollary \ref{cor:simplerspacetimewise}. \end{rem} \begin{proof} Similarly to Lemma \ref{lem:comparisondiagram}, we have a commutative diagram

 of right Quillen functors between semi-model categories, where $(\Phi^\ast)_\ast$ denotes the right adjoint of the construction in \eqref{eqn:SectRadjuction} applied to the $2$-natural transformation $\Phi^\ast : \mathcal{L}_{\widehat{W}}\HK\Rightarrow\mathcal{L}_{\widehat{W}}\CG$ whose components are given by \eqref{eqn:spacetimewiseproblem}.
 The two vertical arrows in \eqref{eqn:comparisondiagramhomotopical} are right Quillen equivalences as a consequence of Theorem \ref{theo:dcQuillenequivalenceW}.
 Using our hypothesis that \eqref{eqn:spacetimewiseproblem} is a right Quillen equivalence, for all $M\in\Loc^\rc$, it follows from Theorem \ref{theo:homotopicalpointsQuillen} that the bottom horizontal arrow in \eqref{eqn:comparisondiagramhomotopical} is a right Quillen equivalence too.
 This implies that the top horizontal arrow in \eqref{eqn:comparisondiagramhomotopical} is a right Quillen equivalence, which completes the proof. \end{proof}